-- Local agencies and vendor management agencies must obtain price or rate quotations from an adequate number of qualified sources for all purchases with an aggregate dollar amount of \$3,000 or more. - Purchases with an aggregated ollar amount over \$5,000 require formal quotes. - Purchases with an aggregate dollar amount over \$50,000 require procurement by sealed bids.

-Loss, Damage, Theft

-- Sponsor agencies must maintain insurance to cover the replacement value of NYWIC computers and assets purchased with WIC funds.
-Insurance costs for this purpose are an allowable WIC budget expense. - Requests for exceptions to insurance coverage policy (self-insured agencies) must be submitted in writing to the regional office. - Any loss, damage, or theft of items purchased using WIC funds must be reported to NYS DOH immediately. - The Sponsoring Agency is responsible for the difference between the full replacement value of the WIC equipment loss and the insurancesettlement if the policy has a deductible.
-Self-insured agencies are responsible for the full value of the loss regardless of funds available from the insurance reserve. - The procurement of essential replacement equipment must not be delayed while insurance claims are processed. - NYSDOH must be notified as soon as any payment for an insurance claim is received.

-4. ReportingandRecord Keeping

-- All quotes, formal quotes, and procurement by sealed bid records must be maintained in accordance with the Record Retention Policy (WIC Program Manual Section 1401). - Agencies mustreportpurchases applied to the MWBE goal to NYS. - NYS DOH may deny reimbursement or recover funds reimbursed to a sponsor agency that cannot provide adequate documentation of compliance with these procedures. - Local agencies and vendor management agencies must keep an inventory of assets purchased with WIC funds in accordance with the asset inventory policy.
+- 2. EnsuringBest Value - Local agencies and vendor management agencies must obtain price or rate quotations from an adequate number of qualified sources for all purchases with an aggregate dollar amount of \$3,000 or more. - Purchases withan aggregated ollar amount over \$5,000 requireform alquotes. - Purchases with an aggregate dollar amount over \$50,000 require procurement by sealed bids. - 3.
+Loss, Damage, Theft - Sponsor agencies must maintain insurance to cover the replacement value of NYWIC computers and assets purchased with WIC funds.
+Insurance costs for this purpose are an allowable WIC budget expense. - Requests for exceptions to insurance coverage policy (self-insured agencies) must be submitted in writing to the regional office. - Any loss, damage, or theft of items purchased using WIC funds must bereported to NYS DOH immediately. - The Sponsoring Agency is responsible for the difference between the full replacement value of the WIC equipment loss and the insurancesettlement if the policy has a deductible.
+Self-insured agencies are responsible for the fullvalue of the loss regardless of funds available from the insurance reserve. - Theprocurement of essential replacement equipment must not be delayed while insurance claims are processed. - NYSDOHmust be notified as soon as any payment for an insurance claim is received. - 4.
+ReportingandRecord Keeping - All quotes, formal quotes, and procurement by sealed bid records must be maintained in accordance with the Record Retention Policy (WIC Program Manual Section 1401). - Agenciesmustreportpurchases appliedtotheMWBEgoaltoNYS. - NYS DOH may deny reimbursement or recover funds reimbursed to a sponsor agency that cannot provide adequate documentation of compliance with these procedures. - Local agencies and vendor management agencies must keep an inventory of assets purchased with WIC funds in accordance with the asset inventory policy. - 5.
+HealthyMeetingGuidelines - Local agencies and vendor management agencies must comply with the NYS DOH requirements for healthy meetings when NYS DOH is reimbursing for all or a portion of the meeting costs.
+NYS DOH reserves the right to review the site, menu and agenda so that the State can ensure the nutrition, physical activity, sustainability and tobacco-free guidelines are met. - Meeting costs must be justified as reasonable and necessary, especially when it comes to the serving of meals, which may not be deemed an allowable cost at all meetings.